$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Introduction

 \begin{corollary} Let $1<p\leq 2 \leq q<\infty$, and let $\varphi$ be any decreasing function on $[1,\infty)$ such that $\lim_{u \rightarrow \infty} \varphi(u)=0$.
 Then,

 \end{corollary}

-Corollary \ref{corintro} helps us to obtain time asymptotic for the $L^p$-$L^q$ norms of the heat kernels associated with the anharmonic oscillator $A_{k,l}$ (see Remark \ref{Heatintro}) and to get the Sobolev type estimates in Remark \ref{Sobointro}.
-Finally, it allows us to prove that the negative powers of anharmonic oscillators are bounded from $L^{p}(\mathbb{R}^n)$ to $L^q(\mathbb{R}^n)$, see Corollary \ref{bound.inverse}
+Corollary \ref{corintro} yields time asymptotic for the $L^p$-$L^q$ norms of heat kernel associated with the anharmonic oscillator $A_{k,l}$; that is the fundamental solution of the heat equation when the Laplace operator is replaced by the differential operator $A_{k,l}$ as in Remark \ref{Heatintro}, and Sobolev-type estimates; see Remark \ref{Sobointro}.
+Finally, it allows to find the range of $m>0$ for which $A_{k,l}^{-m}$ is bounded from $L^{p}(\mathbb{R}^n)$ to $L^q(\mathbb{R}^n)$, see Corollary \ref{bound.inverse}

-In the last part of the paper we study the $r$-nuclearity of the spectral multipliers of the anharmonic oscillator $A_{k,l}$ on the modulation spaces.
-The traces, Schatten classes and nuclearity of operators on the Lebesgue spaces and Modulation spaces have been explored by many researchers in many different setting \cite{BarazaD, CR, CardonaFIO, CardonaBesov,CardonaKumar20181, CardonaKumar20182, CCK, Del, DR, DR1,DRT17, DW, KS, Toft1, Toft}.
-In particular, the Schatten classes of the anharmonic oscillator $A_{k,l}$ have been investigated in \cite{CDR18}.
-We prove the following theorem concerning to the $r$-nuclearity of the spectral multiplier of the anharmonic oscillator on the modulation spaces and compute the nuclear trace.
+In the last part of the paper we study the $r$-nuclearity of functions of the anharmonic oscillator when acting on the modulation spaces $\mathcal{M}_{w}^{p,q}$ on $\mathbb{R}^n$.
+In this concept we are investigating the conditions on the decomposition of the operator that allow for the operator to be $r$-nuclear and also for Lindsk\u ii's trace formula (also called the nuclear trace) to hold in cases where $r \in (0,1]$ is not in the standard range $(0,2/3]$.
+These concepts have been studied by many authors in different settings; for instance we refer to \cite{BarazaD, CardonaFIO, CardonaBesov,CardonaKumar20181,CardonaKumar20182, CCK, Del, DR, DRT17, DW, KS, Toft1, Toft}.
+The following is our main theorem in this context.

 \begin{theorem} Let $0<r \leq 1$, $1\leq p,q<\infty$ and $w$ be a submultiplicative polynomially moderate weight.
-The operator $F(A_{k,l})$ is $r$-nuclear on $\mathcal{M}_{w}^{p,q}(\mathbb{R}^n)$, provided that
+The operator $f(A_{k,l})$ is $r$-nuclear on $\mathcal{M}_{w}^{p,q}(\mathbb{R}^n)$, provided that

-If, in particular, \eqref{sec5.thm.as.1intro} holds for $r=1$, then we have the trace formula
+If, in particular, \eqref{sec5.thm.as.1} holds for $r=1$, then we have the trace formula

-where the series $\sum_{j=1}^{\infty} F(\lambda_j)$ converges absolutely. \end{theorem}
+where the series $\sum_{j=1}^{\infty} f(\lambda_j)$ converges absolutely. \end{theorem}